 6 c water 2 T cilantro

-½ t salt rue
+½ t salt 1 T rue

 1 T olive oil ½ t coriander

-1 oz fresh galangal more salt
+1 oz fresh galangal 2 T more salt

 3" stick cinnamon 3 c wine vinegar

 Put the chicken in a pot with the water (enough to cover), salt, oil, galangal, and stick cinnamon; simmer covered 18 minutes.
 While it cooks, chop herbs and beat the coriander seed a little in a mortar—herbs are measured chopped and packed down.
 Remove chicken from broth, spread out on paper towels and press dry with more paper towels, let cool a little.
 Slice the galangal root from the broth and break up the stick cinnamon.
 Put a layer of chicken in a ceramic crock, top with some of the herbs, pieces of galangal and cinnamon, and salt, repeat until all is layered, packing the chicken in as tightly as possible.
 Pour the vinegar over it and refrigerate.